ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 directly to the ground surface, bypassing canopy interception (i.e., added to  :math:`{q}_{grnd,liq}`: section :numref:`Canopy Water`).

-To conserve mass, irrigation is removed from river water storage (Chapter 11).
+To conserve mass, irrigation is removed from river water storage (Chapter :numref:`rst_River Transport Model (RTM)`).
 When river water storage is inadequate to meet irrigation demand, there are two options: 1) the additional water can be removed from the ocean model, or 2) the irrigation demand can be reduced such that